Ramadan 2021 UK

 Everything you need to know about Ramadan

-This year, Ramadan 2019 will start on the 5th of May.
+This year, Ramadan 2021 is expected to start on the evening of the 12th April.

 Ramadan is the most spiritual month of the Islamic lunar calendar in which Muslims deprive themselves of food, drink and sexual intercourse between dawn and dusk.